Jolinaiko Eco Tours - Experience West Africa!

 Travel insurance and medical emergencies

 We strongly advise you to get a comprehensive and current international health care insurance and evacuation policy.
-In addition to your insurance, you could consider a temporary membership of the West African Rescue Association (WARA), a private organisation that provides first-world quality emergency response services like medical assistance, and ambulance and air evacuation from anywhere in Ghana, Togo, Benin, Burkina Faso and neighbouring countries.
-Prices of memberships (also per month, 25 Euros for an individual) can be found here.
+In addition to your insurance, you could consider a temporary membership of the West African Rescue Association (WARA), a private organisation that provides first-world quality emergency response services like medical assistance, and ambulance and air evacuation from anywhere in Ghana.
+Prices of memberships (also per month, 25 euro for an individual) can be found here.
 Membership is possible for (temporary) residents of Ghana, but also for tourists.

 Currency